dpinela/HollowKnight.RandoMapMod/README.md

 These settings are saved between game loads.

 # Changelog
+Version 1.0.5:
+- Quill is no longer given
+- Fixed the broken map bug
+- Elderbug will revert to normal behaviour after all maps are given

 Version 1.0.4:
 - Fixed the "FAILED TO LOAD" bug when the log file wasn't present
 - Lots of code cleanup